Nobuo Okishio: Aggregate supply function

-Okishio’s critique to Keynes is that he denied the possibility to change the capitalist’s decision making.
+Okishio's critique to Keynes is that he denied the possibility to change the capitalist's decision making.
 As is well known, Keynes devoted almost all his investigation to the demand-side and as far as the supply-side he only said that there remains almost no materials that is not known to us and Keynes left it as technically given.
 Okishio examined the capitalistic property of Keynes aggregate supply function Z(N) and showed an alternative way of raising employment by changing Aggregate Supply Function.
 His critical examination of Keynesian economics is the jointly published book “Keynesian Economics” in 1957.

 Determination of wage rate

-As is well known, one of Keynes's critical points to classical economics is the idea that a "market clearing wage" is determined in the labor market.
+One of Keynes's criticisms of classical economics is the idea that a "market clearing wage" is determined in the labor market.
 On the contrary in Keynes, the real wage rate is determined in commodity markets.
 Many Marxian economists consider real wage rate is affected by labor market.
 However labor market can affect the nominal wage rate for the present and the commodity market can affect nominal prices.
-So in order to determination of real wage rate.
-In classical economics the real wage rate is know how real wage rate move, we have to both markets, namely the economy as a whole.
+So in order to determine real wage rate.
+In classical economics the real wage rate is how real wage rate move, we have to both markets, namely the economy as a whole.
 Okishio investigated the movement of real wage rate in an accumulation process and considered investment demands as the most dominant determinant of real wage rate in the short run and the natural growth rate as determining the long run real wage rate.